Mulperi/flask-api/README.md

 ## PostgreSQL
 - Install PostgreSQL (https://www.postgresql.org/download/) or with homebrew.
 - Add PostgreSQL to path: `sudo nano /etc/paths` -> /Library/PostgreSQL/13/bin
-- If you need to use global postgres user to login via commandline, use: `sudo -u postgres psql`
+- If you need to use postgres user to login via commandline, use: `sudo -u postgres psql`
 - You can check if Postgres server is running with command: `pg_isready`.
 Also it will show you the port.

 ### PostgreSQL commands: